texbarnes/CS1380/README.md

 How to do well in this course:

-- Set a target grade!
-Do it this week, week 1.
+- **Set a target grade!** Do it this week, week 1.
 Would you like to ace the course?
 Just barely pass?
 Plug some numbers into our [grading scheme](#grading) to see how much work (or how little) you'll actually need to do to hit your target.
-- Block off time weekly (or daily!) to work on course requirements outside of class time.
+- **Block off time weekly** (or daily!) to work on course requirements outside of class time.
 Budget at least 5-8 hours per week apart from the lectures and labs to work on readings, homeworks, and studying for exams.
-- Programming is a skill, like playing an instrument.
+- **Programming is a skill**, like playing an instrument.
 You can't learn to play a guitar just by reading a book, same with programming.
 Run the examples from the readings and lectures on your own computer (or in the lab), modify them to see how the program behavior changes.
 Show up to all the labs, and work on the assignments!
-- Start working on the homeworks early. ([I know, this coming from a chronic procrastinator.](https://www.ted.com/talks/tim_urban_inside_the_mind_of_a_master_procrastinator) Do what I say, not what I do.)
+- **Start working on the homeworks early.** ([I know, this coming from a chronic procrastinator.](https://www.ted.com/talks/tim_urban_inside_the_mind_of_a_master_procrastinator) Do what I say, not what I do.)
 To this day I underestimate how long a programming problem is going to take, and if I'm going to get stuck on anything (and I always get stuck on *something*).
-- Ask for help.
-If something's not clear in lecture, put your hand up.
+- **Ask for help.** If something's not clear in lecture, put your hand up.
 If you get stuck on something with the homeworks, send me an email.
 Meet me during office hours.
 It's my job to open opportunities for students to ask help, your job to take them.
-- When short on time, submit partial work for partial credit.
+- **When short on time, submit partial work** for partial credit.
 The emphasis of this course is on the process of problem solving, with the correct solution being a side effect of the process followed well.
-To that end, do what you can, and show me what you did in the time alloted.
+To that end, do what you can, and show me what you did in the time allotted.
-- Don't copy code!
-Don't even look at someone else's code.
+- **Don't copy code!** Don't even look at someone else's code.
 [And especially don't turn in any code that's not your own.](#academic-honesty)
-- If you do all the above, the exams will be easy.
+- **Exams will be easy** if you do all of the above.

 ## Course policies

 ### Communication

 I'll send announcements through Blackboard, please check there every day.

 Email me using your UTRGV email, and start the subject line like this "CMPE/CSCI 1370 - 01"